jpype-project/jpype/doc/userguide.rst

 and send it to the plotting routine.

-So install conda, follow the install instructions to connect to conda-forge, pull JPype1, and launch the first Python interact enviroment that appear to produce a plot.
+So install conda, follow the install instructions to connect to conda-forge, pull JPype1, and launch the first Python interact environment that appear to produce a plot.

 You get the shell open and paste in the boiler plate start commands, and load